 This feature is often available on the high-end series.
 Astonishingly, Casio offers it to a very affordable keyboard like the LK 135.

-Right before starting to tons of reviews about digital pianos and keyboards, there might be some things that should be clear in mind.
+Right before starting to tons of reviews about best starter digital pianos and keyboards, there might be some things that should be clear in mind.

 First, who will owe the keyboard or will play it frequently (kids or adults) or what kinds of unique features you want in digital pianos or keyboard.
 And especially how much money you can spend on it.

 Price is one of the most important things to keep in mind.
 Price can vary depending on whether you require a normal digital piano/keyboard or a model in an upright position.

 An enormous expensive instrument (that is nearly unmovable) must be the most obstacles that any beginner dream about.
 But it is definitely unrealistic!

 The good news is that for an affordable amount of money, it is possible to find a modern electric piano or keyboard which is capable of providing great sound and the same dynamics of an acoustic piano, at a package small enough to be portable.